Oluwasanmi95/alx-pre_course/README.md

 Hi.
-I'm Sanmi, a software engineering student at Alx.
+I'm Sanmi, a software engineering student at Alx